IABTechLab/uid2docs/docs/sharing/sharing-security.md

      This step involves checking a database or directory service to confirm the user’s access rights based on the authenticated identity.
 It answers the question, "Is this person authorized to receive UID2 data from me?"

 4. UID2 Participant Authorization:
-   - A designated verifier verifies that a valid, signed contract exists between the recipient (or their organization) and UID2.
+   - A designated verifier verifies that a valid, signed contract, including the UID2 Participation Policy, exists between the recipient (or their organization) and UID2.

      For help with this step, ask your UID2 contact.